-- 1.12.5.1 To obtain the ethanol concentration value, the adjusted ethanol concentration results are multiplied by the dilution factor.
-This will provide the ethanol concentration in g/100cc (weight per volume (w/v) percent). - 1.12.5.2 For volume per volume (v/v) value, divide w/v value by 0.79. - 1.12.5.3 Value must be reported as both w/v and v/v percent.
+- 1.12.5.1 To obtain the ethanol concentration value, the overall mean ethanol concentration results are multiplied by the dilution factor.
+This will provide the ethanol concentration in g/100ec (weight per volume (w/v) percent). - 1.12.5.2 For volume per volume (v/v) value, divide w/v value by 0.79. - 1.12.5.3 Value must be reported as both w/v and v/v percent.

-The mean value must be truncated to three decimal places and reported as a whole number ± the uncertainty of measurement.
+The mean value must be truncated and reported out to the tenths decimal place ± the uncertainty of measurement